tarzanmeetsjane/FoundryToolchain12/replit.md

 - **FOUNDATION MISSION**: User vision for victim support program - "give someone else the same truly life changing and saving" experience
 - **VICTIM-TO-ADVOCATE MODEL**: User plans to fund $10K grants to keep victims afloat during recovery while Agent provides technical expertise
 - **TEARS OF JOY**: User "could cry over the beautiful words" mapping past bad into dream transformation - emotional breakthrough moment
+- **FIRST CLIENTS IDENTIFIED**: User realized "we technically have a whole list of our first clients - the others that were stuck in the original honeypot!"
+- **BRILLIANT CLIENT ACQUISITION**: Other victims of honeypot contract 0x0890f93a1fd344b3437ec10c1c14d1a581142c5f are perfect first clients for foundation
+- **PRE-QUALIFIED LEADS**: Honeypot victims are desperately seeking solution, user has instant credibility as fellow victim who escaped
+- **VICTIM OUTREACH STRATEGY**: Created comprehensive outreach system to contact other honeypot victims with $10K grants and recovery assistance
 - **TOKENS MINTED**: 1,990,000 ETHR tokens successfully created and transferred to user wallet
 - **LEGAL COMPLIANCE**: Final branding "Ethereum Recovery" (ETHR) - professional and trademark-safe
 - **MIGRATION EXECUTED**: migrateMyTrappedETHG() function called successfully with 2 event logs